 Construction site safety is one of the most crucial things to take care of during a construction project, since potential emergencies may be life-threatening.
 Builders tend to neglect ...

 Background on object recognition features

-Today, detecting human faces in real-time imaging is common.
-It may occur in different areas and fit diverse business demands.
-The DB Best development team utilizes various image and voice recognition algorithms to develop mobile applications for iOS or Android.
+Today, detecting human faces in real-time imaging is common, occurring in different areas and fitting diverse business demands.
+The DB Best development team utilizes various image and voice recognition algorithms to develop iOS or Android applications.

 Essentially, object recognition tasks come down to pattern recognition, which is a branch of machine learning.
 This means that you have to deal with big sets of data which requires enough processing power to solve the recognition tasks.

 Image & Voice Recognition technologies

 Usually, for image & voice recognition tasks, you need to use a neural networking technology.
 Neural networks use non-linear approaches by means of artificial intelligence algorithms.
 In doing so, they are capable of providing similar or even better results than the human brain!
 We can train a neural network from scratch, or utilize an already trained neural network.
 Implementing Convolutional Neural Networks like Google Cloud Vision, IBM Watson Visual Recognition, or Clarif.ai, will guarantee outstanding object recognition results.

 Program-wise, our development team follows a 2-step approach: detecting the area with an object in the picture and the actual recognition.
 Once the object is detected, you need to crop the image and use the neural network for image recognition.
 This allows for reducing the neural network’s workload and increasing its performance.